StefanVonRanda/Boa-lang/docs/boa.md

 # Boa Language Guide

 Boa is an indentation-based stylesheet language inspired by the original Sass syntax, designed to compile down to modern nested CSS with first-class support for CSS variables, native nesting, and contemporary features like container queries.
-The compiler ships as a zero-dependency Bun CLI.
 This guide covers the language features, compiler behaviour, and CLI usage.

 ## Quick Start